 While Dalhousie remains operational, we have moved to a virtual operational environment.
 Consequently, campus buildings, offices and services have suspended in-person operations, and are restricting access except for faculty/staff with electronic access control cards.

-We appreciate that many in our Dalhousie community are hoping to host events, social activities and gatherings this fall and into the winter.
+We appreciate that many in our Dalhousie community are hoping to host events, social activities and gatherings this winter.
 However, we also know that many outbreaks of COVID-19 have been linked to single events, gatherings, or community celebrations.
 All events, whether they are meetings, social events, or other types of gatherings, carry increased risk of transmitting the virus.
 We all have a part to play in preventing this from happening at Dalhousie.

 “Events” refers to all meetings, events, and gatherings not part of an approved Return to Campus Plan.
 Note that events organized by DSU student societies need to be submitted to the DSU.

 The event procedures below have been reviewed and approved by Dalhousie's Return to Campus (RTC) Committee.
 They are subject to change based on public health guidance and Dalhousie protocols.